MW 20x5 / N38 - neodymium magnet

 - Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-Additionally, small elements of these products are able to complicate diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
+Furthermore, small elements of these magnets are able to complicate diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.